rycolab/website/content/classes/intro-nlp/index.md

 The objective of the course is to learn the basic concepts in the statistical processing of natural languages.
 The course will be project-oriented so that the students can also gain hands-on experience with state-of-the-art tools and techniques.

+#### Grading
+Marks for the course will be determined by the following formula:
+* 70% Final Exam
+* 30% Course Project/Assignment

 **Lectures:** Mon 12-14h Zoom (link to be emailed and posted on piazza day of lecture)